Owta/Owta/README.md

 ## Hey there, I'm Owta.

-  You may know me as Jason, or Lily if you know me well enough.

  I make stupid shit and sometimes publish it here.
   Stupid shit being a scuffed AutoHotKey program to hook all keystrokes to itself for cleaning your laptop keyboard while it's running